 Is it possible to hear an excerpt of the CD?

 Yes.
-Both the Credo and the Agnus Dei from the Rasar Mass can now be heard on YouTube!
+The full Credo and the full Agnus Dei from the Rasar Mass can now be heard on YouTube!
 Our CD promo video also features a short excerpt of the Benedictus.

 “All the more surprising that, with the current flurry of interest in Peterhouse repertory, this is the premiere recording of Rasar’s mass.
 It is a revelation….glorious music and [a] committed and spiritual performance by the Schola.”